 Growing up, eggs weren’t just for breakfast in our house.
 In fact, making omelets (also known as a frittata) was at least once every week.
 Our mom always made omelets for dinner often.

 She even had a genius way of turning leftovers into a meal the next day with just a few eggs and some grated cheese, creating something new, and it was always in an omelet.
 So eggs were always a staple in our house.

 This recipe for our mom’s best zucchini omelet is made fresh!
 Loaded with zucchini, onions and cheese, mom’s best zucchini omelet is comforting and decadent with its light and moist texture.

 It literally melts in your mouth with every bite.

 Few Easy Steps to Make Moms Best Zucchini Omelet:

 For this recipe, the onions are first sauteed and simmered with chopped zucchini until they are fully softened and caramelized.

-Then the zucchini mixture is blended with eggs, grated parmesan and pecorino cheeses and poured into the skillet, and simmered on low heat until the omelette is firm on the bottom.
+Then the zucchini mixture is blended with eggs, grated parmesan, and pecorino cheeses and poured into the skillet, and simmered on low heat until the omelet is firm on the bottom.

 Once the bottom of the omelet has turned golden brown and is firm, then it is time to flip it over to the other side to finish cooking for a few minutes more.
 Slice the finished omelet and serve!